republik/plattform/src/components/Progress/docs.md

 - `radius`: number; the radius of the circle.
 - `stroke`: string; the stroke color.
 - `strokeWidth`: number; the stroke width in pixels.
+- `strokePlaceholder`: string; the stroke color of the placeholder.

 ```react|span-2
 <ProgressCircle